Alex1100/heatchek_inc/README.md

 # Client Application Nice to Have
  - [X] Add Pagination to state within MySchedulePage component
-- [ ] Create Embedded Signing Ceremony experience with docusign node client
-- [ ] Query docusign after redirect uri is hit to verify if a signature has been provided
- - [ ] Nice to have DocuSign integration for scheduling
  - [ ] Add ACH payment integration via stripe and plaid